Our Imperishable Inheritance In Jesus

 Myths of the Imperishable

-The Greek word for imperishable in 1 Peter 1:4 is amarantos and it literally means unfading.
-An ancient story said that amarantos was a flower hidden by Greece’s mythical gods and that the person who found it would become immortal.
+The Greek word for imperishable in 1 Peter 1:4 is amarantos, and it literally means unfading.
+An ancient story said that amarantos was a flower hidden by Greece’s mythical gods, and that whoever found it would become immortal.
 One of Aesop’s Fables (6th century BC) said the amaranth flower would never lose its color or die, even if cut.
-In John Milton’s “Paradise Lost” (first published in 1667), the amaranth flower was said to grow in the Garden of Eden, near the tree of life.
-But all these stories are fiction and we can’t hang our hope on legends.
+In John Milton’s Paradise Lost (first published in 1667), the amaranth flower was said to grow in the Garden of Eden, near the Tree of Life.
+But all these stories are fiction, and we can’t hang our hope on legends.

-Our God is True
+Our Lord is True

-Thank God, Scripture says the Father, Son, and Holy Spirit is immortal and He lives in unapproachable light.
+Thank God, Scripture says the Father, Son, and Holy Spirit are immortal, and He lives in unapproachable light.
 To Him be honor and might forever.
-Amen….Jesus Christ is the same yesterday and today and forever.5
+Amen… Jesus Christ is the same yesterday and today and forever.5

 To be continued

-Notes (various translations): 1 John 3:36.
+Notes (various Bible translations): 1 John 3:36.
 2 Rom 10:12.
 3 1 Peter 1:23.
-4 Matthew 6:19–20.
+4 Matt 6:19–20.
 5 1 Tim 6:16; Heb 13:8.
-6 Psalm 9:18; 10:16; Matt 5:5; 2 Peter 3:13.
+6 Ps 9:18, 10:16; Matt 5:5; 2 Peter 3:13.